 - Let simmer for 1-2 minutes and stir to combine.

-- Let cool completely and use as a dipping sauce with spring rolls!
+- Let it cool completely, and use it as a dipping sauce for spring rolls!

 This sauce is a must-try if you want to get the real spring roll experience!
 It has the perfect balance of nuttiness and saltiness with a hint of sweetness!